Traditional Master’s

 These experiences will be selected from the MSE Program Experience Portfolio Checklist.

-Social Entrepreneurship & Sustainability Initiative at the Entrepreneurship & Innovation Center empowers students to use the skills and strategies of business leaders to create innovative and sustainable solutions to social, environmental, and economic problems, locally and around the world.
+The Impact Entrepreneurship Initiative in Warrington’s Entrepreneurship & Innovation Center empowers students to apply the skills and strategies of successful business & community leaders to create innovative, impactful, and resilient ventures that benefit people, places, and prosperity, locally and around the world.